Asa Akira

+Early life

+A native of New York City, Akira grew up in an upper middle-class family and attended private schools in New York and Japan.
+She lived in Tokyo for four years before moving back to the United States in her teens.

+Asa is her real first name, which means "morning" in Japanese.
+Her professional surname was taken from the anime film Akira.

 Career

+Pornographic career

 Akira began working as a dominatrix when she was 19 years old.
 She later worked as a stripper at the Hustler Club in New York.
 In 2006–2007 she was a regular on the Bubba the Love Sponge radio show and was known as the "Show Whore".
 Her first boy-girl scene was with Travis Knight for Gina Lynn Productions, after having already done several girl-girl scenes, mainly with Lynn.
 She then signed a contract with Vouyer Media before becoming a freelancer six months later.
-Asa is her real first name, which means "morning" in Japanese, and the last name in her stage name was taken from the anime film Akira.
-Akira is of Japanese descent and is from New York; she spent her formative years in Japan before moving back to the United States in her teens.

 Akira received several award nominations for her role in David Aaron Clark's 2009 film, Pure, in which she plays a telephonist at a fetish dungeon who has an affair with the head-mistress' husband.

 Akira co-hosted the 30th Annual AVN Awards alongside pornographic actress Jesse Jane and comedian April Macie.
 She won the AVN Female Performer of the Year Award that night.
 She was also the most awarded person during that ceremony.

 In 2013, she made her directorial debut with Elegant Angel's Gangbanged 6.

 On October 9, 2013, Akira announced that she signed an exclusive performing contract with Wicked Pictures.
 Her debut film as a contract performer for the company was Asa Is Wicked.

-Mainstream appearances
+Mainstream media appearances

-Akira made a cameo appearance in the mainstream film Starlet.

 In January 2014, Akira, Dana DeArmond, Chanel Preston, and Jessie Andrews were featured in a Cosmopolitan magazine article titled "4 Porn Stars on How They Stay Fit."
 The article was inspired by actress Gabrielle Union's comment made on Conan O'Brien's talk show about striving to follow the fitness routines of the porn stars she saw at her gym.

-In 2014, Akira featured as a guest in episode 1 of season 3 of the Eric Andre Show.
+In 2014, Akira featured as a guest in episode 1 of season 3 of The Eric Andre Show.

 In 2017, Akira appeared as herself in the first episode of the sixteenth season of Family Guy in a live-action casting couch cutaway scene with Peter Griffin.
 Akira later noted that, ironically, this was her first casting couch scene.
 The episode featured a recurring joke of people asking Peter "who was the girl on the couch" and Peter giving a deadpan reply that he is certain each inquirer already knows who she is.
+In the eighth episode of the twentieth season after Peter is fired from his job, he tries to clear his browser history, but it is too late as the company IT guy notes that Peter is "all in" on Akira.